 First of all I want to talk all about 2018.
-It was a weird year, in a way it seemed like it was moving very fast but at the same time it went by slowly.
-We started 2018 off with a trip to Hawaii, which feels like forever ago.
+It was a weird year, in a way it seemed like it was moving very fast but at the same time it went by very slowly.
+We kicked off 2018 off with a trip to Hawaii, which feels like forever ago now, and we ended the year with a quiet Christmas just the two of us.

-We went on two amazing trips in 2018, along with a couple small local trips.
+We went on two amazing trips in 2018, along with a couple of small local trips.
 Visiting Croatia, Montenegro, Bosnia, London and Oahu was a wonderful experience.
-I love to travel and I honestly feel so fufilled when I am experiencing new things, and photographing my journey along the way.
-We actually also went on a few small trips which were lovely as well.
-I really enjoyed exploring more of B.C.
+I love to travel and I honestly feel so fulfilled when I am experiencing new things and photographing my journey along the way.
+One of our goals was to explore more of BC, which has been amazing.

 Which brings me to a very important milestone, I turned 30 this year!
 How scary is that?
 I still feel 26 at heart.
 It is not that I am afraid of getting old, I just thought I would of had my life figured out by now.
 30 to childhood me, meant marriage and children, adult me is not ready for that.
 At least not the children part (a subtle hint for you know who).